Community-Engaged Learning Seminar for Doctoral Students

 Seminar participants are expected to:

-- Work in teams of three on a collaborative project with a community organization.
-(This project is intended to require 25 hours of work over the course of the academic year.
-Students will be able to rank which project they would like to contribute once the seminar has begun.)
+- Work in teams of three or four on a collaborative project with a community organization.
+(This project is intended to require 40 hours of work over the course of the academic year.
+Students will be able to rank which project they would like to contribute to once the seminar has begun.)

-- Complete two written reflections (500 words each).
+- Complete two written reflections (750 words each) and one draft syllabus.

-All seminar sessions will be held on Wednesdays from 5 - 7:30 p.m.
+Seminar sessions will be held once a month on Tuesdays from 4 - 6 p.m.

 Once the seminar and project have been successfully completed, seminar participants will receive 4 Graduate Professional Skills (GPS) credits from the School of Graduate Studies, as well as a credit on their Co-Curricular Record (ccr.utoronto.ca).